Famous/framework/specs-draft.md

 Lifecycle events are fired after the component reaches key points within its lifecycle (as an object in the scene graph).

     lifecycle: {
-      insert: â€¦ , // Component was added to the scene
+      insert: ... , // Component was added to the scene
-      update: â€¦ , // Component was updated by the engine (?)
+      update: ... , // Component was updated by the engine (?)
-      remove: â€¦  // Component was removed from the scene
+      remove: ...  // Component was removed from the scene
       // Others?
     }